facebookresearch/hydra/website/docs/plugins/ray_launcher.md

 The Ray Launcher plugin provides 2 launchers: `ray_aws` and `ray`.
- `ray_aws` launches jobs remotely on AWS and is built on top of [Ray Autoscaler](https://docs.ray.io/en/latest/autoscaling.html). `ray` launches jobs on your local machine or existing ray cluster.
+ `ray_aws` launches jobs remotely on AWS and is built on top of [Ray cluster launcher](https://docs.ray.io/en/latest/cluster/launcher.html). `ray` launches jobs on your local machine or existing ray cluster.

 ### Installation